 Excessive gas can also be caused by certain foods, which take longer to digest and end-up fermenting for prolonged periods in the gut.
 See what foods can cause gas and bloating.

-Other symptoms: Bloating, loss of appetite, a feeling of heaviness in the stomach, increased burping or flatulence, and feeling full.
+Symptoms: Bloating, loss of appetite, a feeling of heaviness in the stomach, increased burping or flatulence, and feeling full.
 Gas-related pain can be constant and it can worsen for short moments.
-Read more about symptoms of gas pain
+Read more about symptoms of gas pain.

-What to do: Drinking plenty of water is important to regulate bowel function and facilitate normal digestion, however, in some cases laxatives like lactulose, magnesium hydroxide, or bisacodyl may be recommended by a doctor.
+How to treat: Drinking plenty of water is important to regulate bowel function and facilitate normal digestion, however, in some cases laxatives like lactulose, magnesium hydroxide, or bisacodyl may be recommended by a doctor.
 Check-out some home remedies for gas pain that you can use to complement your medical treatment.

 2. Irritable bowel syndrome (IBS)